-Your guides are Mike Bruton, PhD, a South African whose career began in marine biology, then science museum development and leadership, and now includes the conservation of biodiversity and psychology of learning, with his longtime colleague Emlyn Koster, PhD, a geologist and Director of the North Carolina Museum of Natural Sciences.
+You will be joined by Paula Ehrlich, PhD, President and CEO of the E.O.
+Wilson Biodiversity Foundation, where she champions biodiversity research to inform conservation efforts, along with guides, Mike Bruton, PhD, a South African whose career began in marine biology and now includes the conservation of biodiversity and psychology of learning, and his longtime colleague Emlyn Koster, PhD, a geologist and Director of the North Carolina Museum of Natural Sciences.

 Our organizational partner is US-based Maxim Tours.

 WEATHER AND CLOTHING

 The climate of South Africa ranges from semi-arid to tropical.
 In Johannesburg, situated on an almost 6,000 foot high plateau, February’s average high/low are 77°/57°F. In coastal Cape Town, February’s average high/low are 73°/61°F. Dress in layers with sturdy footwear for daytimes and casual for receptions and dinners.
 Evening dinners on Rovos Rail require jackets/ties and dresses/suits.

 This Adventure is open to Members only.
 To become a Member, please contact Catherine Starek, Coordinator of Membership for the Friends of the Museum, firstname.lastname@example.org or 919.707.9296.